fxnnxc/text_summarization/experiments/README.md

     - [🧙‍♂️ 2.
 [XSum]Train with addtional path from encoder and use it only for the first word.](#️-2-xsumtrain-with-addtional-path-from-encoder-and-use-it-only-for-the-first-word)
     - [🧙‍♂️ 3.
 [CNN-DM]Train with additional path from encoder and use it only for the first word.](#️-3-cnn-dmtrain-with-additional-path-from-encoder-and-use-it-only-for-the-first-word)
     - [🧙‍♂️ 4.
 [CNN-DM]Train with additional path from encoder and use it only for the first word.
 Pretrained!!](#️-4-cnn-dmtrain-with-additional-path-from-encoder-and-use-it-only-for-the-first-word-pretrained)
+    - [🧙‍♂️ 5.
+[XSUM]] Control the relative extractive for the transformer](#️-5-xsum-control-the-relative-extractive-for-the-transformer)

 # Experiments